-If a student is unwell on the day of the examination, but is able to attend, come into school.
+With general illness if a student is unwell on the day of the examination, but is able to attend, come into school.
 If a student is too unwell to attend contact the school at the earliest opportunity.

 The school and examination boards have very detailed procedures for illness, however as the severity and risk of contagion varies between illness so will our advice - speak to your Year Manager.